thgh/rollup-plugin-css-only/README.md

 There is 1 option: `output`.
 By default the plugin will base the filename for the css on the bundle destination.
+The css output is only updated if a change is detected.

 ```js
 css({